Kortemme-Lab/pull_into_place/INSTALL.rst

 more dependencies than the simulation scripts, and those dependencies can be hard to install on clusters with limited internet access and/or out-of-date software.
-Some of the analysis scripts also require a GUI environment, which most clusters won't have.
+Some of the analysis scripts also require a GUI environment, which most clusters don't have.
 Also note that the simulation scripts require ``python>=2.6`` while the analysis scripts require ``python>=2.7``.

 .. note::